 First off, the lady who helped me on Thursday and had promised me on multiple occasions that she would be there to help me on Monday (I had the whole day dedicated to quilting there) changed her schedule over the weekend and did not come into the store that day.
 She was in another city teaching other classes instead.
 So when I confidently walked in the store all ready to accomplish my many quilt tops, I was quickly frustrated to learn that she would not be there.
 You all know that I’m in the midst of moving and putting aside this kind of time to quilt was a big sacrifice.
 And I felt like I was wasting my own time….and I HATE that.

 I started out with a crib quilt that I wanted to use as a practice for some quilting ideas.
 But crazy quilting techniques went out the window when I realized I was on my own to figure out how to use the huge machine with no instructions.
 None.
 No diagrams, no nothing.
-Frankly, I would never let someone use my machine without any instruction and it’s no where near the price of this machine!
+Frankly, I would never let someone use my machine without any instruction and it’s nowhere near the price of this machine!

 I think just about everything that could go wrong did.
 I had the quilt on there the wrong way.
 The thread of course broke and the machine needed to be rethreaded…oh and did I mention that the store is under new management (which in the long run will be a good thing) and the woman running the store doesn’t know anything about anything.
-She’s sweet, but uninformed.
+She’s sweet but uninformed.
 So I muddled my way through that little quilt…taking hours on what should have been a 45 minute quick top.

 I moved on to my pink quilt, properly named Neapolitan Dreams, and at least I managed to get the quilt rolled on the machine correctly.
 I was now an expert in threading the machine due to the number of times I had to rethread it on the first quilt.
-I do think that the machine was out to get me, but after hours and hours with the machine I have a feeling that I understand it better than the lady who was supposed to be helping me.
+I do think that the machine was out to get me, but after hours and hours with the machine, I have a feeling that I understand it better than the lady who was supposed to be helping me.
 Too bad I’ll never use it again.

-Again, I did some random free motion quilting…at very lame attempt at feathering.
+Again, I did some random free motion quilting…at a very lame attempt at feathering.
 I know that it looks ok…and I haven’t been able to wash the quilt yet because it is not bound.
 But I know that it could have been so much more than it is.

 And that quilt top that I worked so hard to finish for Monday for the long arm quilting machine?
-Well the baby quilt and the pink quilt took the whole day and there was no way that I was going to risk that new quilt top with my shady quilting abilities.
+Well, the baby quilt and the pink quilt took the whole day and there was no way that I was going to risk that new quilt top with my shady quilting abilities.

 So, lesson learned.
 A long arm machine is not a magic machine…especially if you are free motion quilting and are not a natural artist.
 I know other people have no problems, but I really think I could do better if I were able to follow a pattern for a bit to get a feel for the motion that you need to use for particular patterns.
 And I really would love to learn more about the machines from someone who knows what they are doing. 😉 But in the end, I have three more quilts finished and ready to bound once I get to South Bend.
-Can you believe that I actually had aspirations of getting even the zig zag quilt done?!
+Can you believe that I actually had aspirations of getting even the zig-zag quilt done?!
 Reality check needed.